lkbentley/lkbentley/README.md

 ### Hi there 👋

+I'm a movement ecologist working in R to understand where and why migratory animals go where they go.
+:penguin: 🐊 🦈

 <!--
 **lkbentley/lkbentley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.